NDIS Support & Specialist Support Coordination

 Our Support Coordinators & Specialist Support Coordinators can:

-Our goal is to find you the support you need to live the life you choose so eventually, you won’t need us.
+Our goal at Ark is to connect you with the support you need, in order to live the life you choose.
+Our support and specialist support coordination services ensure that eventually, you won’t need us.

 We’re here with you every step of the way

-We understand navigating the NDIS system can be daunting, but it doesn’t have to be.
-We make it easier for you to achieve your goals, in it, with you.
+We understand that navigating the NDIS system can be daunting, but it doesn’t have to be.
+Not only are our support and specialist support coordinators experienced in simplifying the process, but they’re in it, with you, every step of the way.

 Professional, experienced NDIS Specialist Support Coordinators

-The team at Ark are comprised of highly-skilled, tertiary-educated staff who go above and beyond for our clients.
-Additionally, many in our team have lived experience of disability, giving them a unique perspective of the challenges presented by the NDIS, as well as the enormous opportunities when accessed effectively.
-Combining our experience, values and work ethic gives an edge as NDIS support coordinators.
+The team at Ark are highly-skilled, tertiary-educated professionals who go above and beyond for our clients across the state.
+Many in our team have lived experience of disability, giving them a unique perspective of the challenges presented by the NDIS, as well as the enormous opportunities when services are accessed effectively.
+Experience, values and work ethic gives Ark an edge when it comes to NDIS support and specialist support coordination in Perth and across Western Australia.

-NDIS social workers understand marginalisation and systemic barriers.
+NDIS social workers have a comprehensive understanding of marginalisation and systemic barriers.
 Our team comes from an extensive social work background, with further qualifications in psychology, counselling and health science.
-We have experience in working with individuals with extremely complex support needs including supporting NDIS participants interfacing with the justice system, hospital discharges, child protection, dual diagnoses, palliative care, and homelessness.
+With expertise in working with individuals who have extremely complex support needs, including supporting NDIS participants interfacing with the justice system, hospital discharges, child protection, dual diagnoses, palliative care and homelessness.

-Our Specialist Support Coordinators use their expertise and knowledge to achieve positive outcomes in these challenging areas.
+Our specialist support coordinators in Perth and Western Australia use their expertise and knowledge to achieve positive outcomes in these challenging areas.

 FAQs

-• While we do a lot, there are some things we can’t do.
+Support and specialist support coordinators do a lot, but there are some things that they can’t do.
 A support coordinator is unable to provide advocacy to NDIS participants.
 This is because the NDIS views advocacy as failing to meet section 34 of the NDIS Act 2013 (f) which states “The support is most appropriately funded through the National Disability Insurance Scheme”.
 The NDIS states advocacy should be provided by services funded by the Department of Social Services (DSS).
 Your support coordinator is able to provide advice and refer to specific advocacy providers funded by DSS.

-• The NDIS provides funding to pay for support services for Australians living with a disability.
-To join the NDIS and access our support coordination in Perth, you must be:
+The NDIS provides funding to pay for support services for Australians living with a disability.
+To join the NDIS and access our support coordination in Perth and Western Australia, you must be:

 Under 64 years of age